juxor/afaq/markdown/secD5.md

 designed to reduce this influence even more.
 Changes in government policy reflect the changing needs of business, modified, of course, by fear of the working population and its strength.
-Which explains globalisation -- the need for capital to strengthen its position vis--vis labour by pitting one labour force against -- and our next step, namely to strengthen and globalise working class resistance.
+Which explains globalisation -- the need for capital to strengthen its position vis-a-vis labour by pitting one labour force against -- and our next step, namely to strengthen and globalise working class resistance.
 Only when it is clear that the costs of globalisation -- in terms of strikes, protests, boycotts, occupations, economic instability and so